 - Replace decayed or missing Arts and Crafts features to match originals in material and form. - Reinstate the original height of the church in its new location.

-Exterior features such as internal chimney clad in stucco.
+Character-defining Element Exterior features such as internal chimney clad in stucco.

 • The internal stucco-clad chimney will be retained as a character-defining element.